catamuscalu/analyticsSimulator/README.md

 Scenario:

-Consider a website that receives 2 types of events (user login and user logout) and needs a realtime analytics system that can emit several statistics about the website traffic.
+Given a website that receives 2 types of events (user login and user logout), this one needs a realtime analytics system that can emit several statistics about the website traffic.